DouMaokang/Company-Review-Search-Engine/README.md

 npm install
 ```

-### ElasticSearch
+### Elasticsearch
-Install ElasticSearch from `https://www.elastic.co/downloads/elasticsearch` and follow the installation steps at the bottom of the page
+Install Elasticsearch from `https://www.elastic.co/downloads/elasticsearch` and follow the installation steps at the bottom of the page

 Install elasticsearch python client by following `https://elasticsearch-py.readthedocs.io/en/v7.12.0/`
 ```